utdrich/testing/README.md

 # testing
 I'm learning Linux/Git/etc. ;-)

-Why is this a ".md" file?
+Why IS this a ".md" file?

 Added something in my branch.